 With this strategy, the seller “sticks” the potential buyer with a question.
 It could be, “If I could get you this monthly payment, would that be what it takes to get you to buy this car today?”
-Or, “If I can get this in midnight blue, would you be willing to buy this today?”
+Or “If I can get this in midnight blue, would you be willing to buy this today?”

 This strategy, known as the “If,” signals that the dealer is looking for your buying trigger, says LeeAnn Shattuck, creator of The Car Chick website and Car Chick TV.

-Your strategy: Your answer is always to this question should always be no, says Shattuck.
+Your strategy: Your answer to this question should always be no, says Shattuck.
 Instead, tell the salesperson that you are shopping around with several dealers to find the best overall deal.
 Once you compare your offers, you plan to make a buying decision.